MoCo-GHE-Admin/github-scripts/README.md

-  -h, --help        show this help message and exit --pat-key PATKEY  key in .gh_pat.toml of the PAT to use --token TOKEN     use this PAT to access resources --team TEAM       If desired, single team to work with in the org.
-Uses team slug only --url URL         the graphql URL
+  -h, --help        show this help message and exit --pat-key PATKEY  key in .gh_pat.toml of the PAT to use --token TOKEN     use this PAT to access resources --repo REPO       Specify a single repo to work on in the specified org if desired --all             Dump ALL (Well, not owners) permissions, not just non-team singletons --url URL         the graphql URL
 ```